 - We deliver on our promises – no excuses.

-- Great questions will enable you to show further interest, understand the challenges of the role and sell other areas of strength accordingly.
+- Ask questions – ensure you go to your interview prepared with questions you want answered.
+Great questions will enable you to show further interest, understand the challenges of the role and sell other areas of strength accordingly.